Excessive Tardiness: Dealing With Late Employees [+ Warning Letter Template]

 However, if the employee has not improved their behavior, it’s time to take the next step in your progressive discipline procedure.
 That may be a final warning or termination if this has been an ongoing pattern.
 If it’s the latter, make sure you have documented everything appropriately.
 Terminating an employee, especially one who may have a medical reason for showing up late, should be taken with great care and should involve a consultation with an employment attorney.

-Addressing employee tardiness may not be a pleasant conversation, but it’s one that’s required to prevent even the perception of abuse.
+Addressing employee tardiness is required to prevent further abuse.
 Regular communication and check-ins are key to making sure that your employees understand the expectations.
-Conversations with late employees can also help you uncover any struggles your team may have in their personal life that are contributing to their tardiness.
+Conversations with late employees can also help you uncover any struggles your team may have in their personal lives that are contributing to their tardiness.

 Team Morale May Falter

-Consider this example—if an office of 22 employees opens at 9 a.m., and Amanda arrives consistently between 9:10 and 9:30, then other employees will notice and one of two situations will result.
+Example: If an office of 22 employees opens at 9 a.m., and Amanda arrives consistently between 9:10 and 9:30, then other employees will notice, and one of two situations will result:

 - Other employees will start showing up late just like Amanda.